 - Lemon zest and salt and pepper.

-And that’s all you need to make healthy turkey meatballs!
+And that’s all you need to make this healthy turkey meatballs recipe!
 Keep in mind that you can definitely switch up the herbs a bit, and can even use dried herbs.
 Oregano and basil would be great, but would give them a more distinct Italian flavoring.
 I like the herbs recommended just because it keeps the flavor of the meatballs pretty simple and versatile.

 Start by measuring out all of your ingredients and gathering your tools so that you have everything ready to go, The worst thing that can happen when making meatballs is realizing you forgot to get a pan ready when you’re elbow deep in raw turkey meat.
 Grab a mixing bowl, a baking tray as well as a frying pan if you plan to fry the meatballs, and all of your ingredients.
 I also like to have a couple of paper towels handy just in case, and a small bowl of oil to grease my hand with when forming the meatballs.